mishraaayushman3/Fruits-Classifier/README.md

 # Fruits-Classifier
-The project is a deep learning based classifier which predicts name of fruit from image data and also provides nutritional values of the fruit.
+The project is a deep learning based classifier which predicts the name of the fruit from image data(cosisiting of single fruit) and also provides nutritional values of the predicted fruit.
-The model is trained on images of 9 fruit classes from Fruits 360 dataset.
+The model is trained on 4318 images of 9 fruit classes from Fruits 360 dataset and tested on 1449 images with test accuracy of 95.17%.
-The model predicts